AckerlyXu/heima/articles/storage/storage-premium-storage.md

 For detailed information on performing REST operations against page blobs in premium storage accounts, see [Using Blob Service Operations with Azure Premium Storage](http://go.microsoft.com/fwlink/?LinkId=521969).

-### Managed disks

-A snapshot for a managed disk is a read-only copy of the managed disk which is stored as a standard managed disk.
-[Incremental Snapshots](./storage-incremental-snapshots.md) are currently not supported for Managed Disks but will be supported in the future.
-To learn how to take a snapshot for a managed disk, please refer to [Create a copy of a VHD stored as an Azure Managed Disk by using Managed Snapshots in Windows](../virtual-machines/virtual-machines-windows-snapshot-copy-managed-disk.md).

-If a managed disk is attached to a VM, certain API operations are not permitted on the disks.
-For example, you cannot generate a shared access signature (SAS) to perform a copy operation while the disk is attached to a VM.
-Instead, first create a snapshot of the disk, and then perform the copy of the snapshot.
-Alternately, you can detach the disk and then generate a shared access signature (SAS) to perform the copy operation.

 ## Using Linux VMs with Premium Storage
 Please refer to the important instructions below for configuring your Linux VMs on Premium Storage: